swells/deployr-release-conventions/README.md

 ## Repository wiki

-Each repository should have a wiki that follows the [template](#template) below.
+Each repository should have a [wiki](https://help.github.com/articles/adding-wiki-pages-via-the-online-interface/) that follows the [template](#template) below.
 The official user guides and API documents are hosted on [deployr.revolutionanalytics.com](http://deployr.revolutionanalytics.com) when appropriate.
-The repository's wiki is where you can maintain a living document is relevant to the people who are interested in contributing code or feedback.
+The repository's wiki is where you can maintain a living document that is relevant to the people who are interested in contributing code or feedback.
+Each repository should take full advantage of Github wiki's add include:

+- `Development-Schedule.md`

+  This page provides details on DeployR's development schedule, including code freeze dates and target dates for preview and stable releases.
+These dates are subject to change.

+- `Ongoing-Development-Discussions.md`
+  This page is for tracking current design proposals and code reviews.
+Usually, design proposals take the form of  gists, and code reviews pull requests, though that's not always the case.

+-

 ### Template